HomeFA CupFive of the best FA Cup semi-finals of modern times

 Neither side had ever reached this stage and it was a fixture that would live long in the memory, a pulsating clash that saw six goals shared, two penalties, a red card and a controversial disallowed goal.

-Chesterfield threatened to cause a huge shock after racing into a two-goal lead, goals from Andy Morris and young man named Sean Dyche putting the lower league side in dreamland after Vladimir Kinder had been sent off for Middlesbrough.
+Chesterfield threatened to cause a huge shock after racing into a two-goal lead, goals from Andy Morris and a young man named Sean Dyche putting the lower league side in dreamland after Vladimir Kinder had been sent off for Middlesbrough.

 Fabrizio Ravanelli and Craig Hignett’s penalty brought the Premier League side back level, either side of a disallowed Jonathan Howard effort for Chesterfield – not given despite appearing to cross the line.